-I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and share information about what to see and do in the city, town or country the expat now calls home.
+I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and share information about the place the expat now calls home.

-I have lived all over the world since but I still travel back to Spain at least once a year and every time I am there I wonder if I should move back to this beautiful country with its rich culture, great climate and impressive quality of life.
+I have lived all over the world since but I still travel back to Spain at least once a year. and every time I am there I wonder if I should move back to this beautiful country with its rich culture, great climate and impressive quality of life.

-Expat life in Granada, Spain
+Living in Granada, Spain

 Name: Nina Bosken